tedmiston/notes/books/Hackers & Painters.md

 - "If wealth means what people want, companies that move things also create wealth."
 - "But here there is another layer that tends to obscure the underlying reality.
 In a company, the work you do is averaged together with a lot of other people's."
 - "Someone graduating from college thinks, and is told, that he needs to get a job, as if the important thing were becoming a member of an institution.
 A more direct way to put it would be: you need to start doing something people want.
 You don't need to join a company to do that.
 All a company is is a group of people working together to do something people want.
 It's doing something people want that matters, not joining the group."
+- re: going from school to a job
+	- "Many people feel confused and depressed in their early twenties.
+Life seemed so much more fun in college."

 ### Working Harder